Cane Rodbuilding Ferrules

 Need help with prepping, dressing and mounting ferrules?
 Check out our ferruling tutorial!

 2 males/ 1 male

 12/64- 15/64 $73.85/ $56.90 + shipping

 We also carry a stock of CSE Super SD ferrules!
 These ferrules are used to acheive a classic, low- profile look and also for restoration and repair.
 In my opinion, this type of ferrule took some unwarrented knocks in the Garrison book, and they are plenty strong for any rod.
 Men like Payne, Leonard and Thomas used them for their entire careers!
 They are also used extensively for quad rods as they broach a bit easier then Super-Z styles.
 Price is the same as noted above for the Super-Swiss style.

 CSE Brass Pin Punch: An excellent tool for removing ferrule pins, it is high quality tool with a .031 diameter punch and two spares that are stored cleverly in the tool body.
 To use the tool, you simply give it a few light taps with the rodmaker's mallet to drive the pin through and out of the ferrule.
 Indespensible for restoration work!
-Cost is $20.75 + shipping.
-Replacement punches, set of 3 - $8.40 plus shipping.
+Cost is $23.10 + shipping.
+Replacement pins, set of 3 - $8.40 plus shipping.
 DISCONTINUED, but we do carry replacement pins!

 #4 Nicholson Lapping Files: We have a discovered a limited number of new old stock vintage #4 lapping files.
 These are almost 3/4" wide, and do a remarkable job to quickly lap ferrules down to size.
 Cost: $45 plus shipping.